Asian Water Monitor

 Where do Asian water monitors live?

-They live across South and Southeast Asia in wetlands, rivers, mangroves, and coasts, and they thrive even in farmland and cities near water.
+They live across South and Southeast Asia in wetlands, rivers, mangroves, and coastal areas.
+They are highly adaptable and also thrive in human landscapes such as canals, rice paddies, fishing ports, and city parks.

 How long do water monitors live?